Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Theoretical Framework

 We follow the distorted-wave impulse approximation (DWIA)~\cite{Chant77,Chant83,Wakasa17} reaction analysis for $^{20}$Ne(p,p $\alpha)^{16}$O of Ref.~\cite{Yoshida19}.
+Namely, the triple-differential cross section with respect to the kinetic energy of the emitted proton $T_p^\mathrm{L}$, emission angle of the proton $\Omega_p^\mathrm{L}$, and the $\alpha$ emission angle $\Omega_\alpha^\mathrm{L}$ is given by

+where the superscript $\mathrm{L}$ indicates that the quantities are evaluated in the laboratory frame of the reaction. $F_{\mathrm{kin}}$ consists of the phase volume factor and the Jacobian from the center-of-mass frame to the laboratory frame. $d\sigma_{p\alpha}/d\Omega_{p\alpha}$ is the $p$-$\alpha$ elementary cross section.
+A constant $C_0$ contains physics constants and factors related to the p-$\alpha$ elementary process.
+The TDX~\eqref{eq:dwia-tdx} depends on the so-called reduced transition matrix $\bar T$ of the DWIA framework using the cluster wavefunction $u_0$, and similarly to Eq.~(6) of Ref.~\cite{Yoshida19} is given by

+assuming $\ell=0$ based on the single-peak shape of the experimental TDX. $F(r)$ is determined by the incoming and outgoing distorted waves as defined in Eq.
+(7) in Ref.~\cite{Yoshida19}.

 The DWIA calculations are performed using {\sc pikoe}~\cite{Ogata23}.
-Similar to Eq.~(6) of Ref.~\cite{Yoshida19}, the reduced transition matrix of the DWIA framework using the spectroscopic amplitude is given by

-assuming $\ell=0$ based on the single-peak shape of the experimental triple-differential cross section (TDX). $F(r)$ is determined by the incoming and outgoing distorted waves as defined in Eq.
-(7) in Ref.~\cite{Yoshida19}.
-The TDX with respect to the kinetic energy of the emitted proton $T_p^\mathrm{L}$, emission angle of the proton $\Omega_p^\mathrm{L}$, and the $\alpha$ emission angle $\Omega_\alpha^\mathrm{L}$ is given by

-The superscript $\mathrm{L}$ indicates that the quantities are evaluated in the laboratory frame of the reaction.
-Except the spectroscopic amplitude, all the inputs for the DWIA calculations are the same as in Ref.~\cite{Yoshida19}: For the proton scattering, the EDAD1 global optical potential of the Dirac phenomenology~\cite{Hama90,Cooper93,Cooper09} is adopted and the $\alpha$-$^{16}$O optical potential by Michel~\cite{Michel83} is adopted for the $\alpha$ scattering wave in the final state.
+To provide a level of specificity for completeness, we note that except the cluster wavefunction, all the inputs for the DWIA calculations are the same as in Ref.~\cite{Yoshida19}.
+In particular, the interactions between all pairs of reaction fragments, called optical potentials, are adopted as following: For the proton scattering, the EDAD1 global optical potential of the Dirac phenomenology~\cite{Hama90,Cooper93,Cooper09} is adopted and the $\alpha$-$^{16}$O optical potential by Michel~\cite{Michel83} is adopted for the $\alpha$ scattering wave in the final state.
 We also show results that use the global proton optical potential by Koning and Delaroche~\cite{Koning03}.
-The $p$-$\alpha$ elementary cross section, $d\sigma_{p\alpha}/d\Omega_{p\alpha}$, is calculated by the folding model~\cite{Toyokawa13} using the Melbourne $g$-matrix interaction. $F_{\mathrm{kin}}$ consists of the phase volume factor and the Jacobian from the center-of-mass frame to the laboratory frame.
-A constant $C_0$ contains physics constants and factors related to the p-$\alpha$ elementary process.
+The $p$-$\alpha$ elementary cross section, $d\sigma_{p\alpha}/d\Omega_{p\alpha}$, is calculated by the folding model~\cite{Toyokawa13} using the Melbourne $g$-matrix interaction.
 See Sec.
 II of Refs.~\cite{Yoshida19,Wakasa17} for more details of the reaction framework and Eqs.~\eqref{eq:dwia-barT} and \eqref{eq:dwia-tdx}.

 In Sec.~\ref{sec:result}, the $^{20}$Ne(p, p$\alpha$)$^{16}$O TDX is compared with the experimental data by Carey et al.~\cite{Carey84}.
 In the experiment, the emission angle of the proton is fixed at $\theta_p^\mathrm{L} = 70^\circ$ and $\phi_p^\mathrm{L} = 180^\circ$, and the $\alpha$ emission angle is fixed at $\theta_\alpha^\mathrm{L} = 46.3^\circ$ and $\phi_\alpha^\mathrm{L} = 0^\circ$.
 The theoretical calculations are performed according to the experimental setup.
 With this kinematics, the TDX distribution with respect to the kinetic energy of the emitted proton $T_p$ is measured.
 At around $T_p = 67$~MeV, the so-called recoil-less condition is achieved and the TDX is peaked, reflecting the $\ell = 0$ nature of the $\alpha$ cluster.